 List your job history clearly, starting with your most recent position:

-• Company name, city, state (or country if outside the U.S.)
+- Company name, city, state (or state & country if in foreign country)

-• Brief bullet points clearly describing your key responsibilities and accomplishments
+- A. Brief bullet points clearly listing your main responsibilities and achievements

 Example: